Dr. Richard Lester, Executive Director

 Sarah Gerlich, Student Assistant- Events

 Sarah Gerlich is a Junior seeking an undergraduate degree in Finance, with plans to pursue a Master’s Degree in Marketing.
 She was a tutor for the Athletic Department and joined the McFerrin Center for Entrepreneurship in July 2017.

-Sarah also serves on her sorority’s, Alpha Omicron Pi, Leader’s Council and interns for Lapalme Magazine.
+Sarah also serves on the Collegiate Panhellenic Council and is interning this summer with Studio 13 in London, England.
 She is trained in fashion design and used to feature her designs in Houston Area Charity Fashion Shows.

 Madison Jones, Student Assistant- Events